PeggyJV/sommelier-strangelove/README.md

   )
 ```

+`read` call returns a single value or a list of values.
+The types can be seen from the contract abi.

+`write` call returns tx hash.

 # IP Detection using Vercel's headers

 In order to block access to the app from sanctioned and restricted countries we are using Vercel's `x-vercel-ip-country` and `x-vercel-ip-country-region` to detect IP addresses.
 This is setup via a Next.js API route which reads the file from disk and performs a lookup against the IP.
 See `src/pages/api/geo.ts`.